-Embrace the lights: Creating a balanced long exposure | Photofocus
+Embrace the lights: Creating a balanced long exposure

-A few weeks ago, I was tasked to photograph various large-scale art installations for ArtPrize Project 1.
+A few years back, I was tasked to photograph various large-scale art installations for ArtPrize Project 1.
 Historically, ArtPrize has been the organizer of the world’s largest public art competition, taking place in my hometown of Grand Rapids, MI.
 This year they shifted gears and wanted to work with five artists throughout the city, showcasing larger art pieces.

 For the most part, I photographed the art pieces during the day, capturing overall views and detail shots from different angles.
 One was even captured from a lift about 20 feet in the air (and yes, I hate heights).

-But one art piece in particular provided a bit of a challenge — art name by artist name.
+But one art piece in particular provided a bit of a challenge.
 Because this art piece involved rapidly moving lights on a public walking bridge (referred to as the Blue Bridge in our city), it was near impossible to see during the day.
 So I knew I would have to venture out during the night.
 What I didn’t know is how I would photograph it, or what the end result would be.

 The challenge